Generalized improper integral definition for infinite limit: Interchange of order of integration and differentiation

 The following examples show passing differentiation inside the integration.
-In the first example, one of the integrals can be performed conventionally, while in the second, both integrations require our alternate definition.
+In the first example, one of the integrals can be performed conventionally, while in the second, both integrations require the general definition.